Lázaro Cárdenas: Cárdenas and the military

 As a revolutionary general, Cárdenas followed in the tradition of his immediate predecessors in the presidency who had standing as military leaders but sought to curb the power of the military.
 Obregón and Calles sought to downsize and professionalize the Mexican military and make it subordinate to the civilian government.
 Cárdenas's election had not triggered revolts by disgruntled military men with ambitions to the presidency, as had happened in 1923, 1928, and 1929.
 Much of the military remained loyal to Calles, but Cárdenas had supporters among the army leadership as well.
 Cárdenas sought to serve as president in his own right, not be a puppet of Calles, and to do that he needed to broaden his base of support.
 Cárdenas sought to arm the peasantry as a counterpoise to the army, a move that disturbed the more conservative generals.
 Cárdenas cultivated the loyalty of the junior officer corps, providing better housing, pensions, and schooling for their children.

 Cárdenas and the Catholic Church

 Cárdenas repealed the Calles Law soon after he became president in 1934.
 Cárdenas earned respect from Pope Pius XI and had a close friendship with Mexican Archbishop Luis María Martínez, a major figure in Mexico's Catholic Church who successfully persuaded Mexicans to obey the government's laws peacefully.
 However, he also implemented educational reforms, particularly socialist education and the elimination of religious schooling.
 Nevertheless, the Cárdenas administration bridged a gap between church and state, developed a working and friendly relationship with the church, and helped subdue the bitter animosity between Catholics and leftists that had lingered since the Mexican Revolution, with the Holy See eventually supporting Cárdenas in comparison to condemning the militant atheism of Calles.
+The attempts to make peace with the Catholic Church came in spite of the fact that Cardenas himself was an atheist who even once reportedly said "Man should not put his hope in the supernatural.
+Every moment spent on one's knees is a moment stolen from humanity."